Blog

 Seraphic Security analyzes hundreds of page attributes and parameters at runtime, giving it the ability to detect phishing sites in real time without relying on deny-lists or other data feeds.
 More importantly, because it works alongside the end-user, evasion techniques (such as CAPTCHA) that often fool security “bots” are ineffective.

-To learn more about our phishing detection and prevention, visit our Product page or schedule a demo.
+To learn more about our safe browsing capabilities, visit our Product Page or schedule a demo.

 Please leave your details: